Lmmk416/lmmk416.github.io/README.md

-### I am looking for a full-time Medical Devices Engineering position in the Bay Area, with a start date after May 2023.
+### I am looking to pursue a Medical Devices Engineering position in the Bay Area.
+Im looking to start June 2023, upon completion of my masters degree

 ### [About Me](https://lmmk416.github.io/AboutMe.pdf)